 Lease Accounting: Post ASC 842 Adoption Clean Up and Lessons Learned

-This article first appeared in Financial Executives International
+Updated in 2022.
+A version of this article first appeared in Financial Executives International in 2019.

 Among the clean-up activities that companies are now encountering is the investigation of reconciling differences identified during the first quarter of reporting following adoption.
 These differences may have resulted from the implementation effort in areas such as deferred rent and the clean-up can involve reconciling invoice payments to journal entries recorded under the new standard.
 These reconciliation procedures might lead to identifying lease amendments not previously considered, resulting in changes to inputs such as lease terms and end dates.
 Another area where companies can expect to spend time on Day 2 is the consideration of non-lease expenses, such as taxes, included in invoices and lease amounts which are not truly part of the lease liability.